25 Most Frequently Asked Questions about Red Light Therapy

 18. Q. Is Red Light Therapy good for treating Acne?

-While blue light is effective against bacteria, it doesn’t penetrate deeply into the skin and is less effective at reducing inflammation, which is why a combination of red and blue is best.
+However, while blue light is effective against bacteria, it doesn’t penetrate deeply into the skin and is less effective at reducing inflammation, which is why a combination of red and blue is best.

-Red light penetrates deeper into the skin, reaching sebaceous glands and helping to reduce inflammation associated with acne.
-It works by modulating cytokine production (molecules involved in inflammation), reducing swelling and erythema (redness).
+It works by modulating cytokine production (molecules involved in inflammation), reducing swelling and redness.
 Red light also promotes collagen production, which can help with skin texture and scarring that often accompanies acne.

 19. Q. Is Red Light Therapy a good treatment for eczema?